-Field placements (CPY 783) are advanced practica that occur in settings both on and off campus.
+CPY783 (Field Placement) is a 3-credit advanced practicum course that occurs in settings both on and off campus.
 Field placements prepare students for their pre-doctoral internship.
-While two semesters of CPY 783 are required, students should consult with their advisor on the number of field placements necessary to be competitive for pre-doctoral internship.
+While two semesters of CPY783 is the minimum requirement, students should consult their advisor on the number of field placements necessary to be competitive for pre-doctoral internship.

-To apply for Field Placement, students must be in good standing (i.e., 3.0 GPA, satisfactory clinical evaluations, and successful thesis proposal or prior completion of master's thesis).
-The CPY Field Placement Application Approval form is due to students' advisors by February 1.
+To apply for Field Placement, students must be in good standing (i.e., 3.0 GPA, satisfactory clinical evaluations, and successful thesis proposal by February 1 or prior completion of master's thesis).
+The CPY Field Placement Application Approval form is due to students' advisors by January 15, 2019 for the next academic year.
 Students may not apply to Field Placement sites until the Faculty approve the application.